 My Fit-it, repair man Rudolf, is wonderful.
 He came on time to check out the situation and to see what he could do to get me hot water.
 He thought he could get me a hot water tank but I did not have enough funds for that.
 So he said he could fix the pipe in the shower so I could stand underneath and shower in comfort.

 He got all the pipe in.
 Got the heater hooked up. turned it on and pop!
 The fuse blew.
-When he checked the fuse box the fuse was way to small to handle the wattage so he went and got a higher amperage fuse and put it in.
-When he had the fuse box open I was totally amazed with what I saw inside.
+When he checked the fuse box the fuse was way too small to handle the wattage so he went and got a higher amperage fuse and put it in.
+When he had the fuse box open I was totally amazed at what I saw inside.
 Whoever did the electric work had the wiring all electric taped together.
 I never in my life saw anything like that before.
 But I shouldn’t really be surprised with the way stuff is done here.
 Yet every time I see the wiring, in houses, businesses and in the streets I am just amazed.

 So I got my hot water all hooked up thanks to Rudolf and took my first hot shower in my apartment.
 I was so content.
 I will not use it all the time.
 Only when it is cold and there is no sun to heat the water in the pipes.
 Electric here is very expensive and I do not want to run up my bill.
 But it is so nice to know that I gave hot water when I want it.
 Thanks to my mommy and daddy for the Christmas present and to Rudolf for fixing it for me.